top of page

 Quote: "If it doesn't sell, it isn't creative."

-Ogilvy, often considered the father of modern advertising, championed data-driven creativity.
-His philosophy emphasized that advertising should always focus on the customer’s needs and desires rather than artistic self-expression.
-His agency, Ogilvy & Mather, mastered the art of persuasive copywriting and brand storytelling.
+Ogilvy, the father of modern advertising, championed data-driven creativity.
+His philosophy stressed that advertising must focus on the customer’s needs and desires, rather than just artistic self-expression.
+His agency, Ogilvy & Mather, mastered persuasive copywriting and brand storytelling.

 Strategy:

-• Use research and testing to craft messages that resonate.
+• Use research and testing to craft messages that resonate with your audience.

-• Write compelling headlines—80% of people read the headline, but only 20% read further.
+• Compelling headlines are crucial.
+Research shows that 80% of people read the headline, while only 20% continue to read further.

 2. Bill Bernbach – The Power of Emotion in Advertising